Rudy Vallée: Music

 At the microphone he is truly a romantic figure.
 Faultlessly attired in evening dress, he pours softly into the radio's delicate ear a stream of mellifluous melody.
 He appears to be coaxing, pleading and at the same time adoring the invisible one to whom his song is attuned.

 Vallée had his share of detractors as well as fans when his popularity was at its height.
 Radio Revue, a radio fan magazine, held a contest in which people wrote letters explaining his success.
 The winning letter, written by a man who disliked Vallée's music, said, "Rudy Vallee is reaping the harvest of a seed that is seldom sown this day and age: LOVE.
 The good-looking little son-of-a-gun really and honestly LOVES his audience and his art.
 He LOVES to please listeners—LOVES it more than he does his name in the big lights, his mug in the papers.
 He loved all those unseen women as passionately as a voice can love, long before they began to purr and to caress him with two-cent stamps."

-Vallée made his first commercial recordings in 1928 for Columbia's low-priced labels Harmony, Velvet Tone, and Diva.
-He signed with RCA Victor in February 1929 and remained with the company through 1931, leaving after a heated dispute with executives over song selections.
+Vallée made his first records in 1928 for Columbia's low-priced labels Harmony, Velvet Tone, and Diva.
+He signed to RCA Victor in February 1929 and remained with the company through 1931, leaving after a heated dispute with executives over song selections.
 He then recorded for the short-lived Hit of the Week label which sold rather poor quality records laminated onto a cardboard base.
 In August 1932, he signed with Columbia and remained with the label through 1933.
 Vallée returned to RCA Victor in June 1933; his records were initially issued on Victor's low-priced Bluebird label until November 1933, when he was back on the standard Victor label.
 He remained with RCA Victor until signing with ARC in 1936.
 ARC issued his records on the Perfect, Melotone, Conqueror and Romeo labels until 1937, when he again returned to RCA Victor.

 With his group the Connecticut Yankees, Vallée's best-known recordings include "The Stein Song" (a.k.a.
 University of Maine school song) in 1929 and "Vieni, Vieni" in the latter 1930s.

 His last hit record was a reissue of "As Time Goes By", popularized in the 1942 film Casablanca.
 Due to the 1942-44 AFM recording ban, RCA Victor reissued the version he had recorded in 1931.
-During World War II, he enlisted in the United States Coast Guard to help direct the 11th district Coast Guard band as a chief petty officer.
-He was promoted to lieutenant and led the 40-piece band to great success.
+During World War II, he enlisted in the United States Coast Guard to help direct the 11th district Coast Guard band as a Chief Petty Officer.
+He was promoted to Lieutenant and led the 40 piece band to great success.
 In 1944, he was placed on the inactive list and returned to radio.

 According to George P. Oslin, Vallée on July 28, 1933, was the recipient of the first singing telegram.
 A fan telegraphed birthday greetings, and Oslin had the operator sing "Happy Birthday to You".